 There is some controversy over the book, which you can read about in an article published by Notre Dame Magazine and written by Stacy Nyikos.
 No proof is available that Maric did contribute to Einstein’s theory of relativity.
 Benedict is suggesting that Maric did play a role and did not receive credit due to women’s limitations in academia at the time.

-Click here to purchase The Other Einstein.
+Click here to order.

 Title: Carnegie’s Maid